JennyArbo/CG2021_Final_Project_Jenny_Chrissy/readme.md

 As mentioned in the previous section, it is thought that the majority of flora and fauna residing within park boundaries remain undiscovered, meaning our dataset is by default a sample of the actual natural population of the park system.
 We discovered some additional gaps in the Kaggle dataset:
 - There are currently 63 national parks in the NPS system; the dataset includes entries for 56 parks.
 - National parks are found in 30 states and 2 US territories; the dataset has entries for 27 states and no territories.
+- Certain fields in the species dataframe, such as "Conservation Status," did not have values for a majority of entries.
+According to documentation on the NPS website, this "unassigned" designation is permitted for the "Conservation Status" field "if the park species record status is draft, in review, or inactive."
+This incompleteness of some fields (and lack of clarity regarding why a value is missing in a given field) informed our decisions when preprocessing the data and performing feature selection for modeling.
 - The Kaggle description includes the following: "All park species records are available to the public on the National Park Species portal; exceptions are made for sensitive, threatened, or endangered species when widespread distribution of information could pose a risk to the species in the park."
 As no aggregate figures are provided (ex. a numerical count of all known species, including those whose full entries are omitted from the public-facing database), this inserts another wrinkle into how useful models built on this dataset would be.
 - Our map displaying the sizes and locations of the parks represented in the dataset clearly shows that the parks are clustered on the western half of the United States, with Alaska and California leading the pack in both acreage and number of parks.
 While there are certainly unique biomes and organisms in the western portion of the country that deserve attention and protection, this lopsided aspect of the dataset gives one pause as to how much models derived from it would be relevant to conservation decisions in the eastern portion of the United States.
 - The National Park Service is but one of the government entities that work to preserve our natural riches for future generations.
 For instance, the US Forest Service maintains more than 192 million acres of protected land than includes grasslands and environmental research areas in addition to forests.
 There is certainly overlap between the national parks and forests, but comprehensive data collection, modeling, and conservation efforts should also include regionally maintained nature preserves, such as state parks, which fall outside the scope of the dataset and our project.